 Congruent Triangles

-The equal sides and angles may not be in the same position (if there is a turn or a flip), but they will be there.
+The equal sides and angles may not be in the same position (if there is a turn or a flip), but they are there.

-If the sides are the same then the triangles are congruent.
+When the sides are the same the triangles are congruent.

 For example: